jon-adams/android-vend-a-kata/README.md

 Standard Android development requirements:

-* Install the Android SDK, using SDK 26 (though the app is configured to run on devices with older versions, it must be compiled with 26)
+* Install the Android SDK, using SDK 26 (though the app is configured to run on devices with v20 and newer, but must compile with v26)
 * Gradle build system
 * Android Studio is recommended for ease of testing
 * Clone or otherwise acquire the repository